henriquecampaner/gostack-challenge05/README.md

 - **`should not be able to create outcome transaction without a valid balance`**: In order for this test to pass, your application must not allow a 'outcome` type transaction to exceed the total amount that the user has in cash, returning a response with HTTP 400 code and an error message in the following format: `{error: string}`

-## :calendar: Delivery

-This challenge must be delivered from the Skylab platform, send the link to the repository where you made your changes.
-After completing the challenge, making a post on Linkedin and posting the code on Github is a good way to demonstrate your knowledge and efforts to evolve your career for future opportunities.

 ## :memo: License

 This project is under the MIT license.
 See the [LICENSE] file (LICENSE.md) for more details.